 For an utterly distinctive experience, head up north near one of the museum districts, to an area beyond that called Metelkova.
 This abandoned army barracks has become one of Europe’s most successful squatter areas.
 Its illegally-occupied buildings host dozens of bars and nightspots, all decorated wildly.
 This place, and an old Rog bicycle factory also filled with squatters, is the edgy part of the city and will deserve its own blog post here later.

 The hen party scores another victim

 The area around the Triple Bridge, the center of the city, is filled with life until quite late.
-One can tell Ljubljana is become a party spot by the number of stag and hen parties roaming about.
-One hen party accosted me late at night, the bride-to-be carrying a cardboard box in which she was accepting donations to pay for her wedding.
-They asked me for one, and in return offered me one of their cookies baked into the shape of either a woman’s bosom or her crotch.
+One can tell Ljubljana is becoming a party spot by the number of stag and hen parties roaming about.
+A hen party accosted me late one night, the bride-to-be carrying a cardboard box in which she was accepting donations to pay for her wedding.
+They asked me to kick in, and in return offered me one of their cookies baked into the shape of either a woman’s bosom or her crotch.
 I accepted a bosom and munched it, a better man.

 Ljubljana is an awfully pleasant city.
 I could retire there.
 But by day three for a visitor, you’ll wonder what else to do beside try yet another café or visit one of the many small museums you decided to skip earlier.
 I have trouble thinking of it as the Next Prague.
 Ljubljana is not quite as cheap as Prague, perhaps because Slovenia was never really poor, but it’s way cheaper than next-door Italy and the rest of Western Europe.
 Sleeping all around Slovenia is a bargain, and hostels abound in the popular places.
 Beer isn’t as cheap as Prague and is nowhere near as good, not even close.
 Slovenian wine, though, is fantastic and should be tried.
 The food is far, far better than most of Eastern Europe and is quite reasonable, though not cheap.